SEMOSS/semoss/.github/ISSUE_TEMPLATE/feature_request.md

 ### Additional context
 Add any other context or screenshots about the feature request here.

-### Request By

-Please include the team that you are on, any relevant information so that the team can make sure to include engineers who may have further context for your use case.

 ### Tasks

 A list of individual tasks / issues that need to be completed before the ticket is resolved